 Clay is a

-Footsteps is a chance to connect with art, nature, and those who have come before us.
-Youth, families, and elders living in the Etobicoke area of Toronto can participate.
-Participants who identify as members of equity seeking groups are particularly encouraged to apply.
-Let’s co-create!
+Children, youth, parents, and elders living in the Etobicoke.
+Participants who identify as members of equity seeking groups were particularly encouraged to apply.

 Clay has been part of human culture for thousands of years!
-From finding the right tools to making a clay-slip, I will show you how to explore this enduring material.
-Watch the videos at your own pace and sculpt in the safety of your own home!
-Use half of your clay to experiment and play.
+From finding the right tools to making a clay-slip, these videos show you how to explore this grounding material and craft a clay shoe.

 How to Videos